 4. Policy reforms

 If you have worked in the pharma industry long enough, this won't be new.
 Policy reforms and new regulations happen often, and there is no sitting on the fence; most pharmaceutical organisations will need to comply.
 This impacts how products are manufactured and sold, and also how they are marketed.
-The pharma supply chain, in the B2B markets, is also affected where marketing efforts, initiatives and messages often require altering.
+The pharma supply chain, in the B2B markets, is also affected where marketing efforts, initiatives and messages, such as content marketing, often require altering.

 The legal and regulatory environment will always pose threats to pharmaceutical organisations and marketers will always be presented with challenges.
 The challenges for B2C marketers are far greater than those for B2B marketers, but this doesn’t mean that B2B marketers are immune to policy-based challenges.